nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 <a name="recipeButton"></a>
 ### Recipe Button
-ChopChop is able to display all of your recipes as [Recipe Tiles]() as shown in Figure 1.2 when you press the `Recipe Button`.
-Also, the `Recipe Button` will be in a darker shade of orange when the `Recipe Tiles` are in play.
+ChopChop is able to display all of your recipes as [Recipe Tiles]() in the `Main Display Area` as shown in Figure 1.2 when you press the `Recipes` button.
+The 4 buttons at the bottom of our GUI will take on a darker shade when they are currently selected.

 <a name="ingredientButton"></a>
 ### Ingredient Button
-ChopChop is able to display all of your ingredients as [Ingredient Tiles]() as shown in Figure 1.3 when you press the `Ingredient button`.
-Also, the `Ingredient Button` will be in a darker shade of orange when the `Ingredient Tiles` are in play.
+ChopChop is able to display all of your ingredients as [Ingredient Tiles]() in the `Main Display Area` as shown in Figure 1.3 when you press the `Ingredients` button.

+<a name="recommendationButton"></a>
+### Recommendation Button
+ChopChop is able to recommend you recipes to cook if you want it to!
+The recipes that are recommended will be display as [Recipe Tiles]() in the `Main Display Area` when you press the `Recommendations` button.

+<a name="favouriteButton"></a>
+### Favourite Button
+ChopChop is able to save your favourite recipes — press the `Favourites` button to view them as [Recipe Tiles]().

+<a name="statisticsBox"></a>
+### Statistics Box
+ChopChop is able to produce statistics based on the food you make! -insert more info cause idk what stats does atm-

 <div style="text-align: center; padding-bottom: 2em">